Blesial/NextLane/README.md

 4. Press **F5** or click the **"Start"** button to run the application locally.
 5. The web application will open in your default web browser.

+### Testing the APIs

+- You can test the APIs using Swagger.
+Access the Swagger UI at the following URL: [http://localhost:5097/swagger/index.html](http://localhost:5097/swagger/index.html).

 ## Running the Console Application

 1. In the Solution Explorer, locate the console application project.